-MULTIPLE-ANTENNA NOMA: Beamformer-Based Structure
+III.
+MULTIPLE-ANTENNA NOMA: BEAMFORMER BASED STRUCTURE

-While the previous section has laid the foundation for multi-antenna NOMA from a theoretical perspective, in the following sections we discuss the promising multiple-antenna-aided NOMA solutions.
-Broadly speaking, current applications can be primarily classified into a pair of categories: the beamformer-based structure and cluster-based structure.
-The key difference between these two structures is whether one beamformer serves multiple users or one user.
-In this section, we focus on investigating each beamformer design for each single user, by invoking both the centralized and coordinated beamforming approaches.
+While previous section has laid the foundation for multi-antenna NOMA from a theoretical perspective, in the following sections we will discuss the promising multiple-antenna aided NOMA solutions.
+Broadly speaking, current applications can be primarily classified into a pair of categories, namely, beamformer based structure and cluster based structure.
+The key difference between these two structures is that whether one beamformer serves multiple users or one user.
+In this section, we will take our focus on investigating each beamformer design for each single user, both by invoking the centralized and coordinated beamforming approaches.

-Centralized Beamforming
+A. Centralized Beamforming